Jack Lenor Larsen: LongHouse Reserve

 Larsen set up the LongHouse Reserve as a non-profit sculpture garden and arboretum in East Hampton.
 The reserve included his house, and was completed in 1992.
 It was built as a collaboration with the architect Charles Forberg, their 30th project together.
 It has 13000 sqft of floorspace spread across 18 spaces and four floors.
 The design is inspired by the Ise Shrine, a seventh century Shinto shrine in Japan.
 He initially bought the land as a way to prevent encroachments, but, later developed a landscaped sculpture garden surrounding the house and opened it to the public.
 The building is raised on stilts, and the spaces are divided by fabric sliding panels that showcase Larsen's fabrics and his collection of historical and contemporary crafts, including works by Lucie Rie, Wharton Esherick, Edward Wormley, and a glass chandelier by Dale Chihuly.
-Sculptures in the garden include works by Willem de Kooning, Sol LeWitt, Bryan Hunt, and Yoko Ono.
+Sculptures in the garden include works by Willem de Kooning, Sol LeWitt, Bryan Hunt, Shin Sang-ho and Yoko Ono.
+The plant selection is themed around red, with red-colored plants such as 'Lord Baltimore' hibiscus and Acer palmatum 'Sango kaku'.